the-monkeys/the_monkeys/README.md

 #### 2. Submitting a Pull Request (PR)

 When submitting a pull request, ensure you follow the provided format outlined in our repository.
 This helps us review and merge your changes effectively.

-#### 3. Taking an Issue

-To claim ownership of an issue, comment `.take` on the issue thread.
-This will assign the issue to you, allowing you to work on it.
-Please ensure that the issue is not already assigned or in progress before claiming it.

 By following these guidelines, you help maintain a high standard of collaboration and development on The Monkeys platform.
 We appreciate your cooperation and contributions!